 Installing RSYNC

-Instructions for installing and configuring Remote Synchronization (RSYNC) for data synchronization
+Step-by-step guide for installing and configuring Remote Synchronization (RSYNC) for data synchronization.

-rsync (Remote Synchronization) is a cross-platform command-line utility for synchronizing data with minimal bandwidth usage.
-It is widely used for backups, migrations, and mirroring data between servers.
+rsync (Remote Synchronization) is a cross-platform command-line application for synchronizing data with minimal bandwidth usage.
+It is widely used for backup, migration, and mirroring data between servers.

-For example, with rsync you can move projects from shared hosting to a VPS, synchronize directories between multiple dedicated servers, or keep up-to-date copies of files across your infrastructure.
+For example, rsync can be used to transfer projects from web hosting to a VPS, synchronize directories between multiple dedicated servers, and maintain up-to-date copies of files within infrastructure.

 Installing rsync